gischong/food_space/Food_Space.md

  -  Fix print error "no recipe found" when search result comes back empty after a search

 # Heads Up!
  - Firebase query for posts is slow.
 This can be seen when loading posts.
-My best speculation of why this is happening is because of the querying to both Realtime Database and Storage(recipe picture) to retrieve post data.
+My best speculation for why this is happening is due to the querying time of retrieving data from BOTH Realtime Database and Storage(pictures) for the recipe posts.

 # License
 Use it as you would like.